 The Oregon Health Authority (OHA) is implementing a statewide provider directory.
-The provider directory will leverage data from existing, trusted data sources, including the upcoming Common Credentialing Program.
+The provider directory will leverage data from existing, trusted data sources.
 The ability for health care entities to use one trusted, single and complete source of provider data is essential to improving system efficiencies and patient care coordination, while helping reduce costs for Oregonians.

 - Support coordinated care - Offers a complete one-stop option to find who, where, and how to contact other providers and care team members.
 Gives providers access to a rich source of accurate, complete data to find other providers (and their health information exchange addresses) for patient referrals and discharge planning.